Angular2Guy/DbImporter/README.md

 ![Build Status](https://travis-ci.org/Angular2Guy/DbImporter.svg?branch=master)

 ## Purpose
-The project had the purpose to test the performance of Spring Boot with Jpa and Webflux for the import of larger(3GB file, 10M rows) Dataset.
+The project had the purpose to test the performance of Spring Boot with Jpa and Webflux for the import of larger(3GB/5.8GB file, 10M rows) Dataset(csv/json).
 As Database Postgresql is used because easy to use and free and can be run as Docker image.

 ## Create a inputfile
 To import a larger Dataset the Db Importer can create it with the rest endpoint: /rest/import/generate?rows=10000000&type=csv